vurentjie/kra-gdk-pixbuf/README.md

-(Note: Gnome 45 plans on replacing Eye of Gnome with a new image viewer called Loupe.
+(Note: Gnome 45 is replacing Eye of Gnome with a new image viewer called Loupe.
 This module will not work for the newer viewer.
 I am working on supporting it separately.
-Will link back here once done.)
+Will link back here once done.
+Eye of Gnome is still currently the default viewer for Ubuntu 24.04.)

 # GDK pixbuf loader module for Krita documents